skiliton/demo-eigenvalue-algorithms/README.md

 * [Invocation Example](#invocation-example)

 ## General info
-At the start this project was intended to be a university lab with main purpose of finding eigenvalues and eigenvectors for two fixed matrixes.
-Additional features like support for CSV martrix input was added to increase overall usability of the program and to further practice developing CLI command.
-The main goals of this project apart from being a univercity lab are impoving skills and gaining knowlage related to OOP design, writing git commit messages, command line program development using Picocli framework.
+At the start, this project was intended to be a university lab with the main purpose of finding eigenvalues and eigenvectors for two fixed matrixes.
+Additional features like support for CSV matrix input was added to increase the overall usability of the program and to further practice developing CLI command.
+The main goals of this project apart from being a university lab are improving skills and gaining knowledge related to OOP design, writing git commit messages, command-line program development using Picocli framework.

 ## Warning
-This project intended for demonstration purposes only.
-This recommendation is based on a fact that there are a lot of inefficencies related to algorithm implementation.
+This project is intended for demonstration purposes only.
+This recommendation is based on a fact that there are a lot of inefficiencies related to algorithm implementation.

 ## Technologies
 Project is created with: